 Latex mattress

-Latex mattresses made with 100% pure latex offers both support and pressure and benefit all types of sleepers’.–––backside and stomach.
+Latex mattresses made with 100% pure latex offer both support and pressure and benefit all types of sleepers’.–––backside and stomach.

 These mattresses conform to the body by gently curving in heavy areas like the hips and shoulders and offer support to reduce pain-causing pressure points.
 The high elasticity of latex also supports the neck and back and keeps the spine’s natural alignment.
 These mattresses are organic, eco-friendly, breathable, and durable.